Obernburg: Geography

-Location

 Obernburg lies at the mouth of the river Mümling, where it empties into the Main, at the foot of the Odenwald (range).

 History

 Between 83 and 85, the Romans constructed the Obernburg castrum, named Nemaninga, to guard the Limes Germanicus which followed the Main river here.
 It was originally built from wood but in the middle of the 2nd century AD replaced by a stone fort.

 The castrum was the garrison of the Cohors IIII Aquitanorum equitata.
 The stone fort, with an area of 2.9 ha and a nearly rectangular ground plan of roughly 185/188 × 160 m was oriented to the river Main.
 Obernburg's old town still somewhat corresponds to the castrum's footprint, with some of the thoroughfares corresponding to Roman streets, such as today's Römerstrasse which follows the course of the fort's via principalis.

 A beneficiarii station has been shown to have existed on the Limes road south of the castrum, from which numerous dedication stones have been secured.

 In the Alamannic invasion of 259 and 260, the castrum fell, but was resettled later on.
 In the 4th and 5th centuries the Franks settled the area.

 In 1204, Wolfger von Erla built a castle in defiance of the Count of Ortenburg in a feud.

 On 25 March 1313, Obernburg was raised to town by Archbishop of Mainz Peter of Aspelt.
 The confirmation of town rights by Louis the Bavarian came on 27 July 1317 in a document issued in Aschaffenburg.

 Until the Reichsdeputationshauptschluss in 1803, Obernburg belonged to Electoral Mainz.
 Thereafter it belonged to the newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.
 The town became the seat of an Amtsgericht.

 In 1872, the railway line Aschaffenburg to Miltenberg was opened, with a stop at Obernburg.
 The first local bridge across the Main was built in 1892.
 In 1915-7 the Main was channeled and the weir with lock and a hydroelectric plant was constructed.

 Until 1 July 1972, Obernburg was the seat of a like-named district.
 This was abolished in the course of municipal reform.
 On 1 May 1978, the neighbouring municipality of Eisenbach was amalgamated with Obernburg.